Cpcrook/SurveyBuilder/README.md

 * Utilize data binding models for API controllers (mapping to and from entities using AutoMapper)
 * Re-think some of the DB structure -- not terribly comfortable with how EF treats composition/aggregation/etc so I'd need to look into that more.
 * Rename the home controller / break up the methods inside it
-* Consider using static HTML for Angular views (less overhear than MVC razor views)
+* Consider using static HTML for Angular views (less overhead than MVC razor views)
 * Add UI to show / summarize survey results
+* Used Git and GitFlow pattern through the (relatively short) process instead of toward ends

-Let me know if you have any questions.
+Thanks for the opportunity and let me know if you have any questions.
 - Chris